 - Ask searching questions during the interview and at the reference checking stage.
 Casual conversations serve no one.

-Even if you have been hiring for a long time, you can always nail the process for the purpose of more focused outcomes.
+Even if you have been hiring for a long time, you can always nail the process for more focused outcomes.
 Never hire at a coffee meeting.
 It is a recipe for disaster and a cost to your business.